joshenoy/sathyabh.at/content/blog/2016-08-02-the-1800km-coastal-karnataka-roadtrip-part-1-bangalore-mangalore.md

   - travel

 ---
-I&#8217;ve always wanted to go on long road trips, but with both Jo and me working, trying to find a contiguous block of holiday has been rather difficult.
+I've always wanted to go on long road trips, but with both Jo and me working, trying to find a contiguous block of holiday has been rather difficult.
 With me <a href="https://sathyabh.at/2016/07/28/keepin-busy-for-a-month/" target="_blank">taking a break</a> and Eid holiday coming during middle of the week, we got a chance to do our road trip.

 With a date set, we next wondered which route to take?
-We considered Coastal Karnataka(Bangalore &#8211; Goa &#8211; Mangalore &#8211; Bangalore) and Tamil Nadu(Bangalore &#8211; Madurai &#8211; Kanyakumari &#8211; Thanjavur &#8211; Chennai &#8211; Bangalore), but eventually decided upon Coastal Karnataka after consulting with resident travel expert <a href="https://medium.com/@ashwinsid" target="_blank">Ashwin</a>.
+We considered Coastal Karnataka(Bangalore - Goa - Mangalore - Bangalore) and Tamil Nadu(Bangalore - Madurai - Kanyakumari - Thanjavur - Chennai - Bangalore), but eventually decided upon Coastal Karnataka after consulting with resident travel expert <a href="https://medium.com/@ashwinsid" target="_blank">Ashwin</a>.
 He also suggested few additional places(OK, he suggested a lot of the intermediate places) and we decided on this route and timeline.

 <!--more-->